dmbarbour/wikilon/docs/Runtime.md

 * add special `\return` words
 * track available stack size

-The main difference from Forth is that our 'output program' may contain some unlinked words.

-In any case, we'll use a simple program pointer to represent what we're evaluating.
+Evaluation proceeds left-to-right through the program without backtracking.
+The main difference from Forth is that our 'output program' may contain some words.
+We'll use a simple program pointer to represent what we're evaluating.

-I'm tempted to try a register machine, but I'd rather avoid the complications at this layer.

-## API Concepts

-The runtime API should be oriented around an agent's view of the system.

-Some operations we might want to perform:

-* read or update a word's definition
-* perform a set of updates atomically
-* input a program, binary, or dictionary
-* output a program, binary, or dictionary
-* partial program output, background parallel
-* process program as text (for editable views)
-* evaluate, type, optimize, compile a program
-* profile computation; line item accounting
-* subscribe, alerts upon change (callbacks?)
-* rename dictionary object, special edits
-* find clients of a word, reverse lookup
-* find words with a common prefix or suffix

-To support atomic updates, I have at least two options.
-One is the DVCS approach: an agent operates in a 'workspace' with its own logical copy of the dictionary, then we 'merge' updates from multiple agents with an ad-hoc best effort to resolve conflicts.
-Another approach is long-running hierarchical transactions, which is basically the same thing but we also track reads, evaluations, assumptions or assertions, and thus we can detect read-write conflicts and push them back to the agent.
-With transactions we might provide merge-friendly structured edits, such as renaming an object or constructing a new work order or command operation without concern about how things are named.

-I think the 'transaction' oriented dictionary is generally better.

-It seems to me that most input and output can occur as binary streams or chunked lists.
-Fine grained program input (e.g. at the level of open/close block and add word) seems unnecessary.
-Whether it's worth introducing depends on how much it complicates the runtime API.
-I may need to track down missing secure hash resources, however.

-*Aside:* By 'optimized' output, I want *Awelon* code after all the rewrite optimizations, static linking, staging, etc..
-By 'compiled' output, I would like relocatable JIT code (Clang or LLVM?) or similar.

-*Note:* Security models (HTTP authentication, HMAC bearer tokens, etc.), collaborative conflict avoidance patterns (discretionary locks, [behavioral programming](http://www.wisdom.weizmann.ac.il/~bprogram/more.html)), and accounting (quotas, policy for costs shared via memoization or stowage), are not part of this C runtime API.
-I believe they can be implemented more or less independently, and I don't want to commit to any particular model.
+I'll focus initially on an interpreter.
+But we could later compile to use a register machine, to handle allocation and writes of in-memory representations, etc..

-## Memory Model
+## Memory Management

+On copy with `c`, one option is to deep-copy structure.
+This trivializes memory management, at the cost of constructing many volatile copies.
+I would prefer something vastly more efficient.
+Deep copy on fixpoint loops is not efficient or optimal, for example.

+But logical copies require automatic memory management.

+Awelon, fortunately, has some nice properties for memory management.
+Awelon never produces memory cycles, so plain old reference counting should work effectively.
+Awelon lacks stateful aliasing, so we can potentially avoid the whole issue of write barriers in a generational GC.

+Naive reference counting is inefficient, especially in parallel code where RC updates must be atomic.
+A mitigating technique: defer RC for roots to discrete steps.
+At each step, incref the new roots then decref the old ones.
+This requires holding a snapshot of the old roots.
+The actual RC updates can be batch processed, guarded by a mutex, so those costs are amortized.

+Ideally, I would also defer RC for volatile objects.

+A viable option is support a per-thread 'nursery' where small, volatile objects are allocated and dropped without book keeping.
+We then require a copy-collector and bump-pointer allocator.
+When the nursery is out of space, we update reference counts then compact objects into a fresh nursery.

+We could augment the nursery with a survivor space - an extended life span for volatile objects.
+An intriguing possibility is to only perform the RC pass when we compact the survivor space.
+We might then have a dozen nursery first-gen nursery collections per RC pass, at the cost of always keeping the prior snapshot in the survivor space.

+So... we'd have RC only for long-lived objects shared by multiple threads.

+An interesting option is to combine the RC heap with structure sharing or interning - implicit stowage.
+Doing so is certainly viable, and would guarantee a convenient structural property on representations.
+But it is not critical.

 In memory, a program will be represented by a contiguous array of words terminating in a special `\return` word, or a variant for tail-call optimizations.
+A call-return auxiliary stack is used.
 We will also try to optimize for `[A]a` patterns, which become `\push A \pop`.

-Memory management is a big concern.
-I could deep-copy with some interned structure for words.
-This would have a nice property of supporting 'shared objects' only at word boundaries, but makes for expensive loops.
-A viable alternative is deferred reference counting.
-Deferred RC requires a mutex, but that cost is amortized over many updates.

-Deferred RC with some interning might offer a very efficient option.
+This generalizes to a pattern `[A] b b b a` which we might process by moving the third item.

 ## Bit Level Representations